cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 After you've downloaded and extracted CakePHP, these are the files and folders you should see:

--  app
+-  App
 -  lib
--  vendors
--  plugins
 -  .htaccess
 -  index.php
 -  README

 You'll notice three main folders:

--  The *app* folder will be where you work your magic: it’s where your application’s files will be placed.
+-  The *App* folder will be where you work your magic: it’s where your application’s files will be placed.
 -  The *lib* folder is where we’ve worked our magic.
 Make a personal commitment **not** to edit files in this folder.
 We can’t